RazrFalcon/tiny-skia/README.md

 uses an obscure build system (`gn`) which still uses Python2 and doesn't really support 32bit targets.

-`tiny-skia` tries to be small, simply and easy to build.
+`tiny-skia` tries to be small, simple and easy to build.

 ## Build

 Sadly, `tiny-skia` still relies on C++ code, therefore you will need a C++ compiler.
 But not just any compiler.
 You **must** use `clang` (or `clang-cl` on Windows).
-Skia doesn't support any other compilers, so all optimizations will be simply disabled.
+Skia doesn't support any other compilers, so all optimizations will simply be disabled.

 You don't need to select the `clang` compiler manually.
 The build script will do this automatically (as long as you have it in the PATH).